labex-labs/open-source-labs/python/python-mastery/lab-ex1-1-run-a-small-program/en/intro.md

 # Introduction

-In this lab, you will take your first steps in Python programming.
-You will verify that Python is installed correctly on your system, learn how to use the Python interactive interpreter, and create and run a simple Python program.
+In this lab, you will learn to take your first steps in Python programming.
+First, you'll verify that Python is correctly installed on your system.
+Then, you'll learn how to use the Python interactive interpreter.

-**Objectives:**

-- Verify that Python is installed correctly on your system
-- Learn how to use the Python interactive interpreter
-- Edit and run a simple Python program
+Next, you'll edit and run a simple Python program.
+The file you'll create during this process is `art.py`.

-**Files Created:** `art.py`